w33ble/wadsworth/README.md

 the console with `console.log`.
 If `noConsole` is true, this behavior is disabled.

 ## serve-script(1)

 Creates an HTTP server that serves the provided JS script to browsers.
-Only installed if `serve-script` is installed globally with `npm install -g serve-script`.
+To make available globally, install with `npm install -g serve-script`.

 Usage: `serve-script [file] [options]`